Jr. AI Scientist and Its Risk Report: Autonomous Scientific Exploration from a Baseline Paper: Experiment

 \subsection{Experimental Setting}

 \textbf{Baseline Paper Selection.} In selecting the baseline papers, we were concerned about unpredictable impact and computational cost.
 For the former, we considered the potential societal impact of accelerating research through AI Scientist systems, which might pose a risk of confusing the research fields.
-To mitigate such risks, we prioritized our own papers and, for other works, selected only those for which we obtained explicit permission from the original authors.
+To mitigate such risks, we selected only those for which we obtained explicit permission from the original authors.
 For the latter, we selected papers that require relatively few GPU hours, ensuring that the experiments can be conducted even in our academic laboratories.
 Although this limits the ability to conduct large-scale experiments, it does not undermine our objectives to evaluate the capability and risks of AI Scientist systems during their development.

-As a result, we selected three papers: LoCoOp (NeurIPS2023)~\citep{miyai2023locoop} and GL-MCM (IJCV2025)~\citep{miyai2025gl} in the field of OOD detection, and Min-K\%++ (ICLR2025 spotlight)~\citep{zhang2024min} in the field of pre-training data detection for LLMs.
+As a result, we selected three papers: LoCoOp (NeurIPS2023)~\citep{miyai2023locoop} and GL-MCM (IJCV2025)~\citep{miyai2025gl} in the field of out-of-distribution (OOD) detection (a task that aims to detect semantic classes outside the predefined set of semantic classes), and Min-K\%++ (ICLR2025 spotlight)~\citep{zhang2024min} in the field of pre-training data detection for LLMs.
 LoCoOp is a few-shot learning method with CLIP~\citep{radford2021learning}, GL-MCM is an inference-only method with CLIP, and Min-K\%++ is an inference-only task with LLMs.
 Both research areas have recently attracted increasing attention~\citep{shi2023detecting, miyai2024generalized}.
 Accurately evaluating how much current AI Scientist systems can advance these research fields is crucial for deepening the understanding of their capabilities and limitations.

+\textbf{Cost.} Claude Code is the most resource-intensive agent in our pipeline.
+However, by using the Claude Code Max plan (USD 200 per month), it is possible to run two experiments in parallel within the usage limit, enabling paper generation without incurring substantial cost.

 \textbf{Human Involvement.} In our framework, humans were involved only in verifying the outputs.
 Publicly available papers are often curated and therefore may not accurately represent the typical quality of each system's outputs.
-Therefore, for evaluation, following this common practice, we selected the papers that appeared to be of the highest quality among several generated ones.
-We include three generated papers in the Appendix.
+Therefore, for evaluation, following this common practice, we selected the papers that appeared to be of the highest quality among six generated ones.
+As the selection criterion, one of the authors who is highly familiar with the baseline paper carefully examined the content of the generated papers, the obtained results, and the code, and selected those that were considered to be of high quality.
+We include three generated papers in the supplementary material.